isseikunlol/TUYU-Theme/README.md

 # TUYU-Theme
-oh, you want to use a tuyu theme??? this is my first creation! yay!
+hey! this is my first creation, i did it in 2023, but it was discontinued, maybe i should update it someday or something like that, still works, but it a little odd, well, hope you like it!